-Phase Two of Rails with Trails will extend the first phase of the pathway an additional 1.5 kilometres east from Spall Road to Dilworth Drive.
-Construction on this phase began in August 2013, and is scheduled to be complete in the Spring of 2014.
+Phase Two of Rails with Trails extended the first phase of the pathway an additional 1.5 kilometres east from Spall Road to Dilworth Drive.
+Construction on this phase began in August 2013 and was completed in the summer of 2014.

 Contractor: Arterra Construction Ltd